Bigos (Polish Hunter’s Stew) Recipe

 Flavor Profile

-The flavor of Bigos is rich and savory and has umami notes with a delightful balance of sweet and sour undertones.
+The flavor of Bigos is rich and savory, with umami notes and a delightful balance of sweet and sour undertones.
 This complexity arises from the combination of various meats, sauerkraut, wild mushrooms, apples, prunes, and aromatic spices.

 Umami from Meats:

-You can use lots of different meats to make bigos, including game meats like venison and wild boar, along with pork, beef, and smoked sausages like kielbasa, which contributes a deep umami flavor.
+You can use a variety of meats to make bigos, including game meats such as venison and wild boar, as well as pork, beef, and smoked sausages like kielbasa, which contributes a deep, umami flavor.
 The slow-cooking process allows these meats to release their savory juices, infusing the stew with a hearty and meaty richness.

 Tanginess from Sauerkraut: